What type of fire equipment do I need within my properties?

 Do I need to take preventative measures?

-It is important that you do take some form of preventative measures such as the following: –
+You must take some form of preventative measures such as the following: –

 Make sure that none of your properties have paraffin heaters and cabinet heaters in them.